Federal data gives most detailed picture yet of where CERB went

 The figures from Employment and Social Development Canada show the figure declined from there as conditions improved until there were almost 2.3 million recipients by the time the program wrapped up.

-Federal data gives most detailed picture yet of where CERB went in Halifax
+Federal data gives most detailed picture yet of where CERB went in Fredericton

-The city of Halifax had about 11.21 per cent of its residents receiving the Canada Emergency Response Benefit (CERB) last year.
+The city of Fredericton had about 9.19 per cent of its residents receiving the Canada Emergency Response Benefit (CERB) last year.

 Over its lifespan between late March and October of last year, the CERB paid out nearly $82 billion to 8.9 million people in Canada whose incomes crashed either because they saw their hours slashed or lost their jobs.